michellejm/mapping_arch_urban_hums/README.md

 * Solnit, Rebecca, and Joshua Jelly-Schapiro.
 "Centers and Edges."
 Nonstop Metropolis: A New York City Atlas.
 Univ of California Press, 2016.
 * kanarinka.
 "The City Formerly Known as Cambridge: A Institute for Infinitely Small Things."
 Truth and Accountability in Geographic and Historical Visualizations.
 Routledge, 2011.
 * Piatti, Barbara, and Lorenz Hurni.
 "Cartographies of fictional worlds."
 Cartographic Journal 48.4 (2011): 218-223.
-* Caquard, S., Narrative Cartography: From Mapping Stories to the Narrative of Maps and Mapping

 Tutorial 07
 * Annotation & Storytelling